zeljkoobrenovic/grounded-architecture/_posts/2022-03-10-data-platform.markdown

 ## Summary

-This article summarized my experiences in replacing classical architectural documentation with curated data-driven architecture documents.
-I presented some of my lessons learned in solving the problem of getting a complete, up-to-date picture of critical elements of technology landscapes of big organizations.
-Architecture data platform generate multiple views on relevant architectural topics based on data sources such as source code, commit history, public cloud billing reports, and finance reports.

-To summarize, the architecture data platform offer an efficient, scalable, and pragmatic way to keep a complete overview of the organizational technology landscape.
+The architecture data platform offer an efficient, scalable, and pragmatic way to keep a complete overview of the organizational technology landscape.
 But as with many tools, they are not the panacea.
 They need to be a part of processes and activities to impact the organization positively.

 I consider the data and transparency, together with architects, to be two main pillars of any technology governance (Figure 6).
 Data and transparency provide a basis for data-informed decision-making.
 People and communities enable governance to have an impact ([read more about this pillar in another post](../superglue)).
 Without these two strong pillars, the architecture becomes an abstract ivory tower exercise.